piictomancer/sephirothkisser/README.md

 ๋࣭ ⭑ PONY TOWN INFO ⊹ ࣪ ˖

-basic DNI criteria, im also anti comship and proship
+DNI: basic DNI criteria, im also anti comship and proship

 dont copy but feel free to take inspo from my skins! i learnt from taking inspo so go ahead. (if you take inspo leave a photo on my guestbook, id love to see it!)